Hendy/umbraco-look/README.md

 	/// </summary>
 	protected override void ApplicationStarted(UmbracoApplicationBase umbracoApplication, ApplicationContext applicationContext) {
-		// return the Name of the content, media or member being indexed LookService.SetNameIndexer(indexingContext => { return indexingContext.Item.Name; });
+		// return the Name of the IPublishedContent LookService.SetNameIndexer(indexingContext => { return indexingContext.Item.Name; });

-		// return the UpdateDate of the content, media or member being indexed LookService.SetDateIndexer(indexingContext => { return indexingContext.Item.UpdateDate; });
+		// return the UpdateDate of the IPublishedContent LookService.SetDateIndexer(indexingContext => { return indexingContext.Item.UpdateDate; });

-		// eg. for content, trigger a web request and scrape markup to index LookService.SetTextIndexer(indexingContext => { return null; });
+		// eg. if content, trigger a web request and scrape markup to index LookService.SetTextIndexer(indexingContext => { return null; });

 		// return a collection of tags